 Creating the Right Mindset

-Creating the right mindset begins with leadership behavior and that suggests that managers must examine how they lead and not how they manage.
+Creating the right mindset begins with leadership behavior.
+Managers must examine how they lead and not how they manage.
 Leaders drive the work; managers work the process.

 - Demonstrate the value for the innovation and set expectations